CSUEB-CS401/Course-Information-fall-2021/README.md

 * Perform successfully on teams to accomplish a common goal, and communicate effectively in written and oral form.

 ## Sal Volcano

+### Computer:
+You will need a computer with a modern operating system installed and an internet connection sufficient for connecting to zoom meetings.
+You will also need to have sufficient permissions on that computer to install development software and tools.